-Following the BSI recommendations, key lengths below 1976 bit are not included in the certificate.
+Following the BSI1 recommendations, key lengths below 1976 bit are not included in the certificate.

 The EC library is used to provide a high level interface to Elliptic Curve cryptography implemented on the hardware component Crypto@2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 In addition, the EC library provides an additional function for calculating primitive elliptic curve operations like ECC Add and ECC Double.
 EC curves over prime field Fp, as well as over GF(2n) finite field are supported too.
-Note that the according user guidance the Elliptic Curve cryptographic functions are abbreviated using ECC.
+Note that the according user guidance documentation uses the abbreviation ECC for the Elliptic Curve cryptographic functions.
+The EC library is delivered as object code and in this way integrated in the user software.
+The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409,